 We’re not re-creating the wheel in doing so.

-A Self-Healing Community Initiative over the past decade in Cowlitz County, Washington has resulted in:
+A resilience effort called the Self-Healing Community Initiative over the past decade in Cowlitz County, Washington has resulted in:

 - Births to teen mothers going down 62% and infant mortality going down 43%;